alatarum/frugen/README.md

 		For area and field names, please refer to example.json

 		You may specify field name 'custom' to add a new custom field.
-		Alternatively, you may specify field name 'custom.<N>' to replace the value of the custom field number N given in the input template file.
+		Alternatively, you may specify field name 'custom.[+]<N>' to replace the value of the custom field number N given in the input template file.
+A plus sign before <N> indicates that you wish the new field to inserted before the existing entry at rather than replace it.

+		You may also specify either H/S/F or T/E/L letter for <N> to respectively indicate that you want the entry to be _inserted_ at the head/start/first position in the list, or added at the tail/end/last position.

 		Examples: